CodeLinaro-mirror/le_sdk-tools/qimsdk/README.md

 #### SDK Instalation example:

+SDK installation does not work on ARM architecture build machines.
+This step must be done on a x86 machine.

 ```bash
 cd <path/to/SDK/shell/file>
 chmod a+r <sample-qcom-ARM-toolchain-ext.sh>
 umask 022
 ./sample-qcom-ARM-toolchain-ext.sh -y -d <some/destination/directory>
 ```

+If user wishes to compile qimsdk on ARM build machine, Installed(Unarchived) sdk dir needs to be sent to ARM build machine server storage.
+Path to dir where sdk was saved to ARM machine storage needs to be provided in 'Path_to_SDK_dir' field.

 #### JSON should be filled:
 ```bash